yrrapt/analog_sim/README.md

-# spice_interface
+# Analog Simulation Toolbox

-A Spice simulation interface
+A collection of tools intended to allow abstraction of analog circuit simulation to improve productivity and automation.